Frequently Asked Questions

 A: Homework will fit its intended purpose of meaningful practice.
 Research shows there is a law of diminishing returns on homework and our goal is to establish a delicate balance.
 But what comes home will not be canned worksheets and assignments that require parent support.
 Our students are the students, and all homework will be work they are able to do independently.

 A: We have a variety of assessments that show that students are growing both academically and socially and emotionally.
 Students set goals and are familiar with and have ownership over their learning.
 Assessments are authentic, non-traditional, and research-based.

 Q: Will there be anything traditional about our curriculum?

 A: Yes.
 While our goal is to rethink school, we are also aware that some material must be learned through teacher-led instruction and not hands-on exploration.
-It will be essential, especially in lower grades, to spend time teaching students the base skills and strategies they will need to be successful.
+It is essential, especially in lower grades, to spend time teaching students the base skills and strategies they need to be successful.